arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.11.16
+I feel like I learned some things while driving today, but I also feel like I forgot all those things.
+I bought a *Midori* brand notebook the other day at a stationary store in Highland Park (the store was quite nice, it had cool marine life posters).
+The notebook also seems pretty nice.
+I haven't used it yet, but it's cheaper than similarly sized Moleskines and looks like it's of comparable quality.
+It doesn't have the accordian pocket at the back though, which is a bummer.
+Maybe I'll update this post after I use it for a bit.

 ### 12.10.16
 [This article about sleep](https://www.theatlantic.com/magazine/archive/2017/01/how-to-sleep/508781/)